 RELIEF FEELS LIKE

 Relief feels freeing.
 It will give you respite from any situation that feels unpleasant or distressing.
 Relief can come to us in all sorts of ways.
 Sometimes it’s more time.
 Less responsibility.
 More humour.
 A good friend to talk to.

 More often though, there are very real problems we must endure that can make us feel like our life is spinning out of control.
-While there are too many things to list here about what can bring anyone the greatest amount of relief in any number of situations, the point to remember is that knowing the type of environment, friends and activities you prefer; what you need in all of your relationships to feel loved and supported, and the lifestyle that feels the most authentically you, will help you start reimagining your life.
-Sometimes in ways you didn’t think possible.
+While there are too many things to list here about what can bring anyone the greatest relief, the point is that knowing the type of environment, friends and activities you enjoy; what you need in your relationships to feel loved and supported, and the lifestyle that feels the most “you”, will help you start reimagining your life; sometimes in ways you didn’t think possible.

-We all feel stuck some of the time in our life or worst case, like we’ve fallen into a rut we can’t get out of.
-However, most of our more challenging situations are a necessary part of our future unfolding.
-They give us insight into what we can and want to change in our lives at any given moment.
-They often are our best opportunity to learn.
+We all feel stuck sometimes in a rut we can’t get out of.
+However, most of our challenges are necessary for what we may do in the future.
+They give us insight into what we need and want to change and an opportunity to learn.

-Setting your sights on what you need and want now or in the future can ensure your changes will actually happen.
-The key is knowing when and how to take the action that is needed.
+Setting your sights on what you want now or in the future will help your changes to happen.
+The key is knowing when and how to take any action that is needed.

-As a fun little exercise, think about (or write down) at least one thing that feels unpleasant in your life and what would bring you the most relief.
-Write down at least one thing you could do right now to make a change.
-(This could be a change of thought, making a physical adjustment to your environment, asking someone for help).
+As an exercise, think about or write down one thing that feels unpleasant in your life right now.
+What would bring you the most relief?
+Write down one thing you could do right now to make even a little change.
+(This could be a change of thought, making a physical adjustment to your environment, asking someone for help.)

 For more info visit www.vonnesolis.com